FAQs from the State Board of Elections about Early Voting for the Primaries

 If you changed your name, you must vote under your former name, but you can fill out a form with your new name.
 Your name will be updated after the election.

 Can't make it to the polls during Early Voting either?
-Click here to learn how to Vote Absentee.
+Click here to learn how to Vote by Mail.